COVID19 SUPPLEMENTARY PRIVACY NOTICE

 When registering for NHS care, all patients who receive NHS care are registered on a national database, the database is held by NHS Digital, a national organisation which has legal responsibilities to collect NHS data.

-People who have access to your information will only normally have access to that which they need to fulfil their roles, for instance administration staff will normally only see your name, address, contact details, appointment history and registration details in order to book appointments, the practice nurses will normally have access to your immunisation, treatment, significant active and important past histories, your allergies and relevant recent contacts whilst the GP you see or speak to will normally have access to everything in your record.
+People who have access to your information will only normally have access to that which they need to fulfil their roles, for instance administration staff will normally only see your name, address, contact details, appointment history and registration details in order to book appointments.
+Nurses will normally have access to your immunisation, treatment, significant active and important past histories, your allergies and relevant recent contacts.
+GPs will normally have access to everything in your record.

 We are required by Articles in the General Data Protection Regulations to provide you with the information in the following 9 subsections.